 It can be overwhelming having to do all of these.
 However, you can take these step-by-step, like choosing a color palette first.
 Then you can move on to typefaces and, finally, your preferred logo type.
 If you have these three down, you can slowly work on other branding designs and assets.

 Let’s say you’ve figured out what colors, text, and logo style you want for your branding.
-The next step is to use a graphic design software to see what works for your branding.
+The next step is to use a graphic design software to see what works for your business.
 It can be intimidating to use a software at first, especially if you don’t have design experience.
 But most of these software applications are beginner-friendly and intuitive, you can make a simple logo from scratch.

 Many small businesses have now also discovered AI logo makers, which eliminates the actual creation process.
 Instead, AI logo makers will create a logo for you while you choose preferences, such as color palettes, logo styles, and more.